Bylaws of the

 Bylaw I: Duties of Officers

-The Chair of the State Central Committee will lead the State Central Committee on the strategic direction of the organization and ensure that the direction is properly documented and communicated throughout the organization.
+The Chair of the State Central Committee will propose to the State Central Committee a plan for the strategic direction of the organization and ensure that the direction is properly documented and communicated throughout the organization.
 The Chair may create and appoint new positions upon demonstration that the function or position is out of the scope for any current position.
-The Chair may appoint individuals to any vacancy of an open position.
-He or She may issue directives clarifying the operation or policies affecting the party operations or procedures.
+The Chair shall appoint individuals to any vacancy of an open position on the SCC within thirty days.
+The Chair shall issue directives clarifying the operation or policies affecting the party operations or procedures.
 All appointments or directives made by the Chair shall be approved by simple majority vote of the State Central Committee and may be amended or repealed by a majority vote of the State Central Committee.
 The maximum term of any committee appointment shall be no longer than the term of the committee which made the appointment.
 Appointees may be eligible for reappointment via a simple majority vote of the new State Central Committee upon start of the new cycle.
 Service contracts, such as the Executive Director contract, shall be honored per terms of contract.

 The Co-Chair of the State Central Committee shall perform the duties of the Chair in the absence of the Chair for whatever reasons.
 Learn the duties of and assist the Chair as requested.